Friend Us!

 How Does it Work?

 Boulder Crest Retreat for Military and Veteran Wellness is is a 501(c)(3) nonprofit organization.
-Entirely funded through private donations (individuals, foundations and corporations) the retreat provides free lodging, recreational and therapeutic activities and programs including a few warrior traditions such as
+Entirely funded through private donations (individuals, foundations and corporations) the retreat provides free lodging, recreational and therapeutic activities and programs including a few warrior traditions such as archery, labyrinth walk with sword and shield and bonfires.

 There is robust goal setting using smart goal templates to establish short and mid term goals across all four areas of our wellness triangle - Mind, Body, Financial and Spiritual.
 This includes identifying the goal, the key action steps required, obstacles that could prevent you from succeeding and plans to address them, who will hold you accountable and why you have made this goal.